SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Father's Day

-Learn More: Father's Day in SF
+Learn More: More Ways to Celebrate Father's Day holiday in SF

 Independence Day

-The day ends with a large firework display on the waterfront.
+The day ends with a large fireworks display on the waterfront.
 The fireworks start just after 9:30 pm and last for around 30 minutes.
 On a clear day, it's one of the most beautiful fireworks displays in the world!

 It's a national holiday, so some major attractions are closed.